Why folic acid ain’t no good (but folate rocks)

 A set of pantry items, not super exciting, one jar says folic acid, the other says lemons.

 But we do need folate (B9) – it’s a pretty important nutrient.
-Here’s where you learn the difference between the different forms of folate, and how to navigate a life without folic acid.
+Here’s where you will learn about the different forms of folate, and how to navigate a life without folic acid.

 • Folic acid is a manmade, synthetic vitamin that does not exist in nature